Geometry and entanglement in the scattering matrix: Introduction

-Abandoning a description in terms of local operators suggests abandoning spacetime as the stage on which the scattering is defined and described.
-What then is the appropriate stage on which to describe the scattering process which renders the quantum-entangling properties manifest?
+Abandoning a description in terms of local operators suggests abandoning spacetime as the stage on which the scattering is defined and described.\footnote{For recent efforts in formulating a spacetime-independent theory of perturbative gauge theory scattering amplitudes, see Refs.~\cite{Arkani-Hamed:2020gyp,Arkani-Hamed:2019vag, Arkani-Hamed:2018bjr}.} What then is the appropriate stage on which to describe the scattering process which renders the quantum-entangling properties manifest?
 This is the main question addressed in this paper.
 Consider abandoning locality in spacetime and focusing on a more fundamental principle: unitarity.
-This in turn suggests that the unitary $S$-matrix replace the action as the fundamental object which characterizes the scattering process.
+This in turn suggests that the unitary $S$-matrix replaces the action as the fundamental object which characterizes the scattering process.
 If spacetime is the stage on which EFT interactions are defined, what is the stage on which the unitary $S$-matrix propagates?
 In this paper, it is shown that the $S$-matrix is naturally viewed as a trajectory in a theory space that is defined by all possible unitary trajectories.
 A rather surprising and essential observation is that in special ---yet relevant--- cases, the $S$-matrix possesses symmetry that is not visible in the EFT description.
 In particular, in these cases, the $S$-matrix possesses a UV/IR conformal invariance which plays a critical role in all that follows.

 While the considerations in this paper are quite general, the focus will be on the paradigmatic problem of s-wave nucleon-nucleon scattering.
 This system is ideal for addressing these questions as it constitutes the simplest kind of quantum-mechanical scattering with a finite-range potential, it has non-trivial spin and isospin and interesting properties as regards entanglement.
 Moreover the system exhibits a non-trivial fixed-point structure which defines the EFT of nucleon-nucleon scattering to be a perturbative expansion about a fixed point of the RG~\cite{Kaplan:1998tg,Kaplan:1998we,vanKolck:1998bw,Birse:1998dk}.
 The EFT in question is, in some sense, the simplest low-energy EFT of the Standard Model.
 At momentum transfers small as compared to the mass of the pion, the leading-order (LO) effective Lagrangian, constrained by spin, isospin and Galilean invariance, can be put in the form\cite{Weinberg:1990rz}